haarish-v/code-lingo/README.md

-# Code Lingo 🗣️
+# 🚀 Code Lingo — Understand Your Code Instantly

-> _Get the lay of the land of any Python file or project in seconds._

-**Code Lingo** is a command-line tool that generates **human-readable summaries** of Python code.
-Whether you’re onboarding to a new codebase or revisiting old projects, Code Lingo helps you quickly understand the structure — so you can focus on what really matters: the logic.
+> A sleek command-line tool that generates **human-readable summaries** of Python codebases using Python’s built-in `ast` module.

 ---

-## 🧠 The Problem

-When working with unfamiliar Python code, it's tedious and time-consuming to manually open files just to see:

-- What classes are defined?
-- What public methods exist?
-- What modules are imported?

-**Code Lingo** automates this discovery process, giving you an instant summary of code structure using Python's `ast` module.
+## 📌 Overview

+When diving into unfamiliar Python code, the first challenge is understanding the structure — what classes exist, which functions are defined, and what the file imports.
+Manually navigating each file is inefficient.

+**Code Lingo** eliminates this friction by producing a high-level summary of any Python file or project folder in seconds.

 ---

 ## ✨ Features

-- 🔍 **Analyze Single Files or Entire Directories**
-  Point it to a file or folder — Code Lingo will do the rest.
+- 🔍 **Single File or Full Directory Support** — Analyze individual files or entire project folders with ease.

-- 📚 **Readable Summaries**
-  Clean breakdowns of imports, functions, classes, and public methods.
+- 📑 **Readable Summaries** — Clearly lists imports, top-level functions, and public class methods.

-- 🚫 **Ignore Internals**
-  Internal helpers (like `_private_stuff`) are ignored by default to reduce noise.

-- 🛠️ **AST-Powered**
+- 🚫 **Noise-Free Output** — Skips private functions and internal helpers (like `_hidden_function`) to keep results clean.
-  Uses Python’s Abstract Syntax Tree (`ast`) for precise and reliable parsing.
+- 🛠 **Accurate Parsing with `ast`** — Leverages Python’s Abstract Syntax Tree for reliable and extensible code analysis.

 ---